lielbidago/Todo-Pomodoro/README.md

 ## Important

-It's important to note that since this project was meant to be a front project, that in order to save data from use to use without using a db and server i've used local storage for storage.
+It's important to note that since this project was meant to be a front project, that in order to save data from use to use without using a db and server i've used only the local storage to store that data.

 <!-- ROADMAP -->